 Talk about expectations and fears

-Whether your kids are just starting school or have already attended public or private school for a number of years, each one will have a picture in his head of what home school will be like.
+Whether your kids are just starting school or have already attended a public or private school for several years, each one will have a picture in their head of what home school will be like.
 Their ideas might be pure fantasy (I can play video games all day!), but hear them out.
-Generate as much conversation as you can, and allow them to talk about their hopes and fears.
+Generate as much conversation as possible, and allow them to talk about their hopes and fears.
 Are they afraid they won’t have any friends?
 Would they love to sleep in every day?
 Do they fear becoming social outcasts?

-Listen to their ideas, but make decisions on how you will conduct school at home based on everyone’s best interest.
-Tell your children what you can about your expectations and how you plan to manage their education.
-No matter what your teaching style, your children will adjust more quickly if they know what to expect.
+Listen to their ideas, but decide how you will conduct school at home based on everyone’s best interest.
+Tell your children about your expectations and how you plan to manage their education.
+No matter your teaching style, your children will adjust more quickly if they know what to expect.

-Homeschooling has many advantages, but the student does not necessarily want to hear about how she will excel in her studies.
-Nor does she always have the ability to see or appreciate how lucky she is that her parent is making the sacrifice.
-So don’t talk about how much she will gain from one-on-one tutelage, or how homeschool students routinely win the national spelling bee.
-Talk about the benefits in a way a kid can appreciate them:
+Homeschooling has many advantages, but students do not necessarily want to hear about how they will excel in their studies.
+Nor do they always have the ability to see or appreciate how lucky they are that their parent is making the sacrifice.
+So don’t discuss how much they will gain from one-on-one tutelage or how homeschooled students routinely win the national spelling bee.
+Instead, talk about the benefits in a way a kid can appreciate them:

 - Extra time means more play, or

-- If the family was previously spending money on private school tuition, homeschool might allow more room in the family budget for _________ (you fill in the blank)
+- If the family was previously spending money on private school tuition, homeschooling might allow more room in the family budget for _________ (you fill in the blank).

-- The student has time to explore his particular interests, either by dabbling or focused study (guitar, taekwondo, horseback riding), as the family is able
+- The student has time to explore his particular interests, either by dabbling or focused study (guitar, taekwondo, horseback riding).

-- Homeschool students can enjoy a rich social life through home school groups, clubs, co-ops, and volunteering.
+- Homeschooled students can enjoy a rich social life through homeschool groups, clubs, co-ops, and volunteering.

-- Does the curriculum you have chosen have some cool aspect?
+- Does the curriculum you have chosen have some remarkable aspects?

 Set up a workable routine

-Think about the following questions and come up with reasonable solutions for your situation.
-Write it down or make a chart, and try a few different versions to figure out what works best.
+Consider the following questions and develop reasonable solutions for your situation.
+Then, write them down or make a chart, and try a few different versions to figure out what works best.

 - What time will everyone be required to get up in the morning?